-Box 2 relates to goods and differs to the VAT reverse charge which covers services.
+Box 2 relates to goods and not services covered by the VAT reverse charg.

 Working Out the Cost of Your Box 2 EC Acquisitions